1. White Heat (Walsh)

 Below is the text of a handout I gave to the Night School attendees, a list of what I consider essential Dorothy Arzner films.
 At some point I will also try to convert my lecture notes into a proper essay on Dance, Girl, Dance.

 The Essential Dorothy Arzner

 Notable as Clara Bow’s first talkie, a sexually suggestive pre-Code melodrama and the film in which the “boom mic” was first employed (Arzner rigged a microphone to a fishing pole).
 The plot has something to do with wild college girl Bow falling in love with her straight-laced professor (Fredric March) but Arzner’s real interest clearly lies in the scenes of scantily clad young women hanging out together in their all-girl dorm rooms.
 The cinematography is far more fluid than in most early talkies.

 Christopher Strong (RKO, 1933)

 Katherine Hepburn’s first starring role is that of a typically independent, strong-willed and free-spirited character, in this case a pioneering female aviator who embarks on a doomed affair with a married man.
-The highlights of this film are seeing Hepburn dressed up in an outrageous grasshopper costume(!) and a truly shocking climax that will knock you into next week.
+The highlights of this film are seeing Hepburn dressed up in an outrageous grasshopper costume(!) and a truly shocking climax that has to be seen to be believed.

 Craig’s Wife (Columbia, 1936)